Larry-Cui/notebook/docs/immigration/860/ICL860week4.md

         - Nationality
         - Membership in a particular social group
         - Political opinion
+    - Failure to rebut the **presumption of state protection** or to show the absence of **an internal flight alternative** are common grounds for rejecting refugee protection claims.
+    - Once more, *Ward* is a crucial case on state protection, as are *Hinzman* and *Flores & Carillo*.
+Meanwhile, *Thirunavukkarasu* is a leading case setting out the test for determining whether there is an internal flight alternative.

 ## Quizzes

-???+ note "Nexus, with a Focus on Membership in a Particular Social Group, Political Opinion"
+??? note "Nexus, with a Focus on Membership in a Particular Social Group, Political Opinion"

     1. A refugee claimant has previously belonged to a terrorist group.
 The terrorist group no longer exists.
 Under the Supreme Court's decision in *Ward*, the claimant would not receive refugee protection under the "particular social group" definition.
 	    - [ ] True